Copyright 2019 The Friends of Bewdley Museum, registered charity number 1178007 - Site developed by Severnside Solutions, Bewdley.

 The cafe and courtyard area of the museum have direct links to the adjoining Queen Elizabeth II Jubilee Gardens and provide a delightful and relaxing haven for visitors.

-Opening hours - Museum, Gift Shop and Tourist Information Centre and Shambles Café
+Opening hours - Museum, Gift Shop and Tourist Information Centre and Garden Café

 Admission is FREE!